Coo Coo’s Cares

 Jeff: Cancer took my mom.
 My grandmother, my best friend, and others I love have faced long illnesses.
 I wanted to do something in her honor—and childhood cancer feels uniquely wrong.
 This isn’t just awareness; it’s action.

-We’re setting up a clear, simple way to turn everyday purchases into practical care for families—through small grants, care kits, and community support.
+We’re building a clear way to turn everyday purchases into practical care for families—through small grants, care kits, and community support.

 How it will work